The Harp in the South: 1964 British TV version

-1986 and 1987 miniseries
+1986 miniseries

-The Harp in the South and its sequel Poor Man's Orange were adapted into TV miniseries, the former in 1986, the latter in 1987.
+The Harp in the South was adapted into a miniseries by Eleanor Witcombe, produced by Anthony Buckley and directed by George Whaley, and broadcast by Network Ten in 1986.
+This was followed by its sequel Poor Man's Orange, which was also adapted into a miniseries in 1987.

 The Harp in the South and Poor Man's Orange have been released by Roadshow Entertainment as a 3-DVD package.

 Cast

 2014 stage script adaptation

 In 2013 & 2014 G.bod Theatre in association with NIDA Independent, developed a new adaptation of Ruth Park's original novel.
 This was the first adaptation approved by Ruth Park's estate since 1949.
 An invited audience saw the development in progress, at NIDA, in both 2013 and 2014.
 The adaptation has yet to be staged.

 2018 stage adaptation

 Kate Mulvany adapted The Harp in the South, its prequel and sequel into a six-hour play over two-parts.
 It was first produced by the Sydney Theatre Company at the Roslyn Packer Theatre from August 2018, directed by Kip Williams.